steenzout/docker-odoo/README.md

 This repo is a fork from [odoo/docker][odoo/docker].

-I had made a PR to enhance this repo and be able to generate new tags for any release for any point-in-time.
+I had made a PR to enhance the [odoo/docker][odoo/docker] repo and be able to generate new tags for any release for any point-in-time.

-Since it wasn't merged and
+Since it wasn't merged/rejected and
 I need to be able to build images for snapshots that Odoo doesn't support, this repo got a life of its own.